Skip to main content

 A key focus of the module is to develop your ability to make sense of education research and to apply this in the context of your school or setting.

-If you're offered a place on a teacher training course, it's recommended that you spend time in a school in your chosen age phase to familiarise yourselves with the demands and expectations of teaching.
+If you are offered a place on a teaching training course, we recommend you arrange to get experience in a school with children of relevant age.
+This way, you'll begin to become familiar with the demands and expectations of teaching.

 All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall, with no element below 6.0.
 Make sure you read our full guidance about English language requirements, which includes details of other qualifications we consider.